rareview/wp-vip-site/README.md

 - Run the `composer install` command to install PHP dependencies.
 - Run the `npm install` command to install the Node dependencies.
 - Run the VIP command to setup a local WordPress development environment.
-- Prompt you whether or not you want a WordPress multisite environment setup.
 - Create a symlink of the new VIP WordPress development environment setup folder to the `.local/site` folder local to the repo.

 ### Environment usage